 Your self-concept may be strengthened as your reframe your desire for connectedness as being a strength rather than a sign of immaturity or pathology.

 You will benefit from changing the dynamics and relationship dysfunction that contribute to codependency.

 Psychotherapy is always available by SECURE VIDEO anywhere in the world. .

 Therapy for Relationship Dependency can help you change how you think, feel and behave using psychological, biological and social theories and research.
 Research shows that changing one’s thoughts, feelings and behaviors improves quality of life.
 I believe that consulting with a psychotherapist, to explore our thoughts and feelings, should be as normal as getting help for a medical problem.

 I focus on the key component in therapy - therapeutic relationship (alliance) between you and me.
 It is the means by which me and you engage with each other, and effect beneficial change that works for you.

-I am a RP-Q (registered psychotherapist-Q) as recognized by the College of Registered Psychotherapists of Ontario (CRPO), a Certified Professional Coach (CPC) as recognized by the International Coach Federation (ICF) and a Master Energy Leadership Practitioner (ELI-MP).
+I am a REGISTERED PSYCHOTHERAPIST, as recognized by the College of Registered Psychotherapists of Ontario (CRPO), a Certified Professional Coach (CPC) as recognized by the International Coach Federation (ICF) and a Master Energy Leadership Practitioner (ELI-MP).

 My experiences also include corporate level involvement in technology companies, information resources and health care delivery in USA and Canada.